Bristol Weekend Getaway Ideas (Incl. Good Food)

 Farmers’ Market

-I’m always seeking for farmers’ market because it’s the most lovely thing to do on a weekend morning.
+I’m always searching for farmers’ market because it’s the most lovely thing to do on a weekend morning.
 However, many markets take place on weekdays.
 Would somebody please tell them (don’t know who) to put the market on weekend per favor?

 Stroud Farmers’ Market

-How far from Bristol: 50 minutes drive
+How Far—50 minutes drive

 If you like whole food, check out Loose also.
 It’s a plastic-free shop where you scoop your desired quantity of food.
 They have a selection of VintageMary stuffs — good price, high quality!